LCM-Lab/context-denoising-training/README.md

 **Environmental Setup**

-We recommend using `transformers==4.46.1 to deploy models successfully.`
+We recommend using ` transformers4.46.1` to deploy models successfully.

 Install required packages by running